Experian, TransUnion and Equifax now offer all U.S. consumers free weekly credit reports through AnnualCreditReport.com.

 In this article:

-When a lender issues a mortgage preapproval letter, the document indicates it is valid for a limited period of time.
+When a lender issues a mortgage preapproval letter, the document will indicate that it is only valid for a limited period of time.
 Most lenders issue 90-day preapprovals, but each lender sets its own time limit, and letters with 60-day and 30-day limits are issued as well.

-A mortgage preapproval indicates how much money you are authorized to borrow to buy a house.
+A mortgage preapproval is a document from a lender indicating you are conditionally approved for a mortgage loan—up to a specific amount—to buy a house.
 It usually specifies the type of loan you qualify for and the interest rate the lender would charge you upon completion of a full mortgage application.